Rounding near-optimal quantum strategies for nonlocal games to strategies using maximally entangled states: Near-optimal quantum strategies and nonlocal game algebras

 \subsection{The SynchBCS algebra of a synchronous nonlocal game}

-Remark that there is a synchronous version of any BCS game by considering the game where Alice and Bob each receive a constraint $C_i$ and $C_j$ and must reply with satisfying assignments to the constraints' variables.
-In this synchronized version of the BCS game, they win if and only if their assignment to all non-zero variables $x_j$ contained in the context of both constraints are equal.
+Although synchronous and BCS games may initially appear different they are essentially the same.
+First off, there is a synchronous version of any BCS game by considering the game where Alice and Bob each receive a constraint $\msC_i$ and $\msC_j$ and must reply with satisfying assignments.
+In this ``constraint-constraint'' version of the BCS game, the players win perfectly if and only if their assignment to all variables in the intersection of the contexts match.
+This synchronous version of a BCS game is well-known.
+In particular, the authors of \cite{KPS18} employ this idea to construct a synchronous nonlocal game for which there is a $*$-homomorphism from the synchronous algebra of a \emph{linear} BCS game to the corresponding $C^*$-algebra of the corresponding \emph{solution group} of the linear system.

-On the other hand, given a synchronous nonlocal game $\mcG$ consider the BCS game where each input $i\in I$ and output $a\in A$ has an associated $\{\pm1\}$-valued indeterminate $z_{x,a}$.
-Whenever $V(a,b|i,j)=0$ in the synchronous game add the constraint $\widetilde{\text{AND}}(z_{i,a},z_{j,b})=1$, and to ensure that each ${z_{a}^{i}}$ comes from a single measurement (i.e.~for any $a$ the set of ${z_{a}^{i}}$'s are jointly measurable and that exactly one of them outputs a $-1$).
-To do this, add the constraint $\widetilde{\text{XOR}}_{a\in A}(z_{i,a})=1$ for each $i\in I$.
-This constraint prevents two different $1$'s from each question while ensuring at least one $-1$ output is given for each input $i$.
-In this new BCS game, the players can receive any of these constraints, and they must reply with a satisfying assignment to the variables included.
-We call the BCS version of the synchronous nonlocal game the SynchBCS game.
+In this work, we focus on the other direction.
+We consider a ``constraint-variable'' version of a synchronous nonlocal game which we call the SynchBCS game.
+Given a synchronous nonlocal game $\mcG$ the SynchBCS game associated with $\mcG$ is the BCS game where: \begin{itemize} \item[-] for each question $i\in \mcI$ and answer $a\in \mcO$, we add a $\{\pm1\}$-valued variable $z_a^i$, and \item[-] in the synchronous game, whenever $\mcV(a,b|i,j)=0$ we add the constraint $\widetilde{\text{AND}}(z_a^i,z_b^j)=1$, and \item[-] to ensure that each ${z_{a}^{i}}$ comes from a single measurement\footnote{For any $i\in \mcI$ the subset of ${z_{a}^{i}}$'s are jointly measurable, and exactly one of them outputs a $-1$.}, we add the constraint $\widetilde{\text{XOR}}_{a\in O}(z_{a}^i)=-1$ for each question $i\in \mcI$. \end{itemize} This last constraint prevents two different $-1$'s from each question while ensuring at least one $-1$ output is given for each input $i$.
+In this SynchBCS game, the players can receive any of these constraints and they must reply with a satisfying assignment to the variables in the context.
+The distribution on these constraints is informed by the distribution of questions in the original synchronous game.
+Since this is a BCS game, we can consider the corresponding BCS algebra associated with any synchronous game $\mcG$ through this transformation.